 GPU – GPU stands for Graphics Processing Unit and it is the Graphics Processor that does all the processing and calculations in a graphics card.
 GPU is the heart of any graphics card and there are mainly two popular GPU manufacturers, which are Nvidia and AMD.

 GPU Clock – The speed at which the GPU operates is known as GPU Clock.
 Some GPUs have two sets of speed, one is the base clock and the other is the turbo boost.
 The base clock is the original or default speed of the GPU and turbo speed only kicks in when GPU requires more speed for processing.
 Turbo boost only works for a short time only.

 VRAM – VRAM stands for Video Memory which is used to store the textures or other data for graphics processing by the GPU.
 The type of video memory present in the graphics card can be DDR3, GDDR5, HBM, or HBM2.

 Memory Clock – The speed at which the graphics card video memory runs.

 Memory Interface – It refers to the bus width of the memory.
-Greater the memory bus-width, the greater will be the bandwidth of the memory.
+The greater the memory bus-width, the greater will be the bandwidth of the memory.
 It is also known as a Memory bus and it can be 64-bit, 128-bit, 256-bit, or higher depending upon the memory used and graphics card.

 CUDA Cores – The number of cores or processors present in the Nvidia GPU.